near-examples/near-multichain/README.md

 [![Chain Signatures Docs](https://img.shields.io/badge/Chain_Signatures_Docs-blue)](https://docs.near.org/concepts/abstraction/chain-signatures)
 [![Dev Support](https://img.shields.io/badge/DEV_SUPPORT-red)](https://t.me/neardev)

-Examples for signing and executing transactions across multiple blockchain protocols from one NEAR account.
+An example on signing and executing transactions across multiple blockchain protocols from one NEAR account

+> [!CAUTION]
+> This example runs on `testnet` networks by default, proceed with caution if you want to control accounts on any `mainnet`

 ---